kks32/PhDThesisLyX/README.md

 ### Custom Options

-To set custom options supported by the class file go to Document > Settings > Document class and enter `a4paper,12pt,numbered,oneside,draft,print` without quotes in the custom field.
+To set custom options supported by the class file go to Document > Settings > Document class and enter (for example) `a4paper,12pt,numbered,oneside,draft,print` without quotes in the custom field.

 ***Paper Size***: a4paper / a5paper